luxi-huang/NotAnyMike.github.io/_posts/2016-02-18-Solving-CarRacing.md

 * Second, I used a grayscale frame,
 * And finally, I stacked 4 consecutive frames together

 This is automatically taken care in [CarRacing-v1](/site/CarRacing-v1){:target="_blank"}.
-So in the image bellow you can see the original observations (left) and the new one I am using to the right.
+So in the image below you can see the original observations (left) and the new one I am using to the right.

 ![ob-space](/site/img/posts/SolvingCarRacing/obs-space.png)

 ### Other modifications

 Those two changes (action-space and observation-space) are the most important changes but not the only ones.
 I can mention a few more.
-One is **cliping the reward** to maximum of 1 per step in order to avoid given to many incentives to get into high speeds which at the end translates into losing control over tight curves, this is easily achieved by
+One is **clipping the reward** to a maximum of 1 per step in order to avoid given to many incentives to get into high speeds which at the end translates into losing control over tight curves, this is easily achieved by

 ```python
 np.clip(step_reward, a_max=1.0)
 ```

 Implementing a **Timeout** is also a good idea.
 In a few words, timeout refers to the situation when the car goes out of the track and stays outside longer than $$T_{max}$$.
-This avoid wasting computing time in scenarios where the car is already in a not desired position, $$T_{max}$$ should be big enough to allow the car recoverying when it goes out, but longer than that does not add value.
+This avoids wasting computing time in scenarios where the car is already in a not desired position, $$T_{max}$$ should be big enough to allow the car recovering when it goes out, but longer than that does not add value.

-Usually it is a good idea in general to **clip the gradient** as well, given that gradient is high dimension, it is easier to clip its norm.
-This aims to avoid the exploting gradient problem as well as taking to big steps which can result in non-optimal step-sizes.
-Usually this is part of the configuration of the algorithm.
+Usually, it is a good idea in general to **clip the gradient** as well, given that gradient is high dimension, it is easier to clip its norm.
+This aims to avoid the exploiting gradient problem as well as taking to big steps which can result in non-optimal step-sizes.
+Usually, this is part of the configuration of the algorithm.

 Finally it is important to have in mind that changing the observation space changes the underlying works of the convolutional layers, usually images come as tensors of  `NxHxWxC` where `N`is the number of frames in the batch, `H`and `W` is the height and weight and `C`is the channels, in the default environment $$C=3$$ because of the three RGB channels.
-We have to modify it to $$C=4$$ and in my case the dimenssions changes to `NxCxWxH`.
+We have to modify it to $$C=4$$ and in my case the dimensions changes to `NxCxWxH`.

 ## Implementation

-All this different implementations are taken care of in the modified version of CarRacing, you can have a look at it and read the code, I tried to be much more exact and detailed with comments about what it is going on and what certain parts of the code are doing.
+All these different implementations are taken care of in the modified version of CarRacing, you can have a look at it and read the code, I tried to be much more exact and detailed with comments about what it is going on and what certain parts of the code are doing.
 You can see the repo here [https://github.com/NotAnyMike/gym](https://github.com/NotAnyMike/gym){:target="_blank"}

 ## Training

-The training usually takes several hours, but after 30 minutes of training we can see signigicant results.
-I trained the model for around 3 million steps in 4 parallel environements, which depending on the hardward specifications can take around 6 hours (have in mind that the environment I used also comes with extra features which make it slower than the default one), in general I used a i7 8-th generation and a RTX-2080 graphics card.
+The training usually takes several hours, but after 30 minutes of training, we can see significant results.
+I trained the model for around 3 million steps in 4 parallel environments, which depending on the hardware specifications can take around 6 hours (have in mind that the environment I used also comes with extra features which make it slower than the default one), in general I used an i7 8-th generation and a RTX-2080 graphics card.

 You can download the weights from [here](https://drive.google.com/file/d/1r3Z6xEbrNvstSzHbMbJoPSAxVIsOF8vH/view?usp=sharing){:target="_blank"}, the model uses the default configuration for the Value and Q functions in PPO2 from stable-baseline which is only a 2 conv layers (if you are going to use it don't forget the `NHWC` configuration).

 ## Installation and running

-**Warning: Due to some internal error on the stable version of tensorflow for cpu this code only works for GPU implementations: I am working in a solution**
+**Warning: Due to some internal error on the stable version of tensorflow for CPU this code only works for GPU implementations: I am working in a solution**

 We will use the default implementation of stable-baselines, and the CarRacing-v1 environment.
 In order to have them installed run: